john-/ArduinoTec-Pedals/documentation/AS5600_adapter_board/README.md

 Notes
 -----
 - The screws to attach the adapter to the pedal make contact with the adapter board.
-A dremel or file needs to be used to remove some of the PCB material at those points.
+A dremel or file can be used to remove some of the PCB material at those two points.
 - The adapter board comes with straight headers.
-These may need to be replaced with right angle headers to fit in available space between the throttle pedal and the frame..
+These may need to be replaced with right angle headers to fit in available space between the throttle pedal and the frame.